nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 attributes.
 Among those, `transactionId` is created by `IdGenerator`'s static method and dates are formatted by `DateParser`.
 Transactions are stored in `TransactionList`, which will be loaded and written on the file by `TransactionStorage`
 (inherits from `Storage`) whenever Upcycle runs or exits.
 All transaction-related commands operate mainly on a list of transaction (transactionList:TransactionList)

-Some unimportant methods are ignored in this diagram, for example, some "get" methods
+Some unimportant methods are ignored in this diagram, for example, some "get" methods, and some in [Storage class](#37-storage-component)

 ![TransactionClassDiagram](images/TransactionClassDiagram.png)